This post may contain affiliate links. Read the full disclosure here

 We love the example above from with the two waist bands, which as a bonus means two sets of outer pockets!
 You could also add a fun print to the lining inside to make it extra unique to you.

-You can find our full tutorial for the bag in the top image (with the grey & yellow tree fabric) here.
-It uses several sets of upcycled back pockets from old jeans, fabric scraps and even an upcycled leather bag for the strap.
+You can find our full tutorial for the bag in the top image (with the grey & yellow tree fabric) here – it uses an upcycled leather belt as well as old jeans and scrap fabrics.

 We hope you’ve enjoyed these DIY Handbag Ideas, if you are looking for more upcycling inspiration check out our bumper post on what upcycling is and what you can upcycle – it’s organised by all the different ‘stuff’ you can upcycle so it’s a great jumping off point for your next project.